quitedensepoint/gazette/readme.md

 The handlers defined in the settings do different things.
 - Use *IgnoreHandler* when developing.
 This ensures that the code runs correctly without modification, but the system will ignore any requests to send an email.
 - Use *TestHandler* to test sending out emails so you can see what they look like when developing.
 This allows you to set an array of recipients to send to, via SMTP.
-- Use *RESTHandler* for production.
+- Use *RestHandler* for production.
 This will send requests according to the specification to a remote REST service which will handle placeholder replacements and determining the real recipient to send the email to.

 For more information, see the documentation at http://at.playnet.com:8090/display/COMM/Gazette+Player+Emails